Topics Map > Group Work

 Managing Breakout Room Sessions

-Be aware that Zoom does have a feature to pre-assign groups ahead of time, but that workflow may be difficult to manage as it requires students to log in with the exact email used for assignments.
+Be aware that Zoom has a feature to pre-assign groups ahead of time, but that workflow may be difficult to manage as it requires students to log in with the email used for assignments.
 If pre-assigned groups are preferred, we recommend allowing students to navigate themselves to pre-assigned room numbers rather than attempting the Zoom Breakout room pre-assign tool.
 Follow these directions when you are in the Zoom session:

 - Enter the preferred number of breakout rooms.